-Each year, we host four festivals celebrating what the seasons have to offer here at Duke Farms.
+Each year, we host three festivals celebrating what the seasons have to offer here at Duke Farms.
 Participants attend captivating presentations, partake in hands-on activities, learn about relevant environmental issues and become familiar with local stewardship.

 Open to all ages and FREE admission!
 We ask that you please register in advance for each festival to help us prepare.
 Registration is based on different arrival times to ensure we have enough parking throughout the festivals.
 Please arrive by the specified time slot you register for.